csesoc/projects-constitution/constitution.md

         5.3.3 Executive Meetings shall be held in confidence, except that the Executive may invite members of the society or other guests to attend.
 These observers shall have no vote.
             5.3.3.1 Heads of working groups who are invited to Executive Meetings are required to attend.
-        5.3.4 The secretary shall send the agenda for the meeting, to all those required to attend, no later than two (2) days prior to the meeting, notwithstanding 5.5.1.7.
+        5.3.4 The administration officer shall send the agenda for the meeting, to all those required to attend, no later than two (2) days prior to the meeting, notwithstanding 5.5.1.7.
         5.3.5 In the event of a tie during a vote at the executive meeting, each of the Co-Presidents may cast an extra vote.
-If this does not break the tie, the Treasurer may cast an extra vote to break the tie.
+If this does not break the tie, the Administration Officer may cast an extra vote to break the tie.
     5.4 HANDOVER MEETING
         5.4.1 There shall be a Handover Meeting no more than a calendar month after the pronouncement of election results.